KnBrckr/aad-doc-manager/readme.txt

 == Changelog ==

+= 0.5 =
+* FIX: Highlight when searching a table is not reliably displaying

 = 0.4.4 =
 * FIX: Unclear error when uploading files that exceed configured maximum
 * Security: Only allow download of a file if it's inside the upload area of WP.